-- (A) If the Board approves of the Final Notice of Decision to Remove the Sheriff, the Board must provide to the Sheriff in its Final Notice of Decision, and to the County, a list of at least (3) neutral Hearing Officers available to preside over the Sheriff's Removal Hearing ("Hearing Officer List"). - (B) The Parties will have five (5) calendar days after the Board provides the Hearing Officer List to meet and select a Hearing Officer from the Hearing Officer List.
-The Parties shall select the Hearing Officer either by mutual agreement or by alternately striking from the Hearing Officer List until one remains wherein the remaining name shall be the Hearing Officer to preside over the Removal Hearing.
-Failure of the Sheriff to cooperate with the timely scheduling of any matter required by these procedures, shall be deemed a waiver of the right to appeal. - (C) On the same day the Parties select the Hearing Officer, they must notify the Assistant County Executive of their Hearing Officer selection.
+(A) If the Board approves of the Final Notice of Decision to Remove the Sheriff, the Board must thereafter provide to the Sheriff, and to the County, a list of at least (3) neutral Hearing Officers available to preside over the Sheriff's Removal Hearing ("Hearing Officer List").

+(B) The Parties will have five (5) days after the Board provides the Hearing Officer List to meet and select a Hearing Officer from the Hearing Officer List.
+The Parties shall select the Hearing Officer either by mutual agreement or by alternately striking names from the Hearing Officer List until one Hearing Officer remains - wherein the remaining name shall be the Hearing Officer to preside over the Removal Hearing.
+Failure of the Sheriff to cooperate with the timely scheduling of this selection meeting or any other matter required by these procedures, shall be deemed a waiver of the right to appeal.

+(C) On the same day the Parties select the Hearing Officer, they must notify the Assistant County Executive of their Hearing Officer selection.
 Upon receipt of notice of the Hearing Officer selection, the Assistant County Executive, or their designee, will notify the Hearing Officer of their selection to preside over the Removal Hearing.